patrickdappollonio/dotenv/README.md

 [![Download](https://img.shields.io/badge/download-here-brightgreen?logo=github)](https://github.com/patrickdappollonio/dotenv/releases)
 [![Github Downloads](https://img.shields.io/github/downloads/patrickdappollonio/dotenv/total?color=orange&label=github%20downloads&logo=github)](https://github.com/patrickdappollonio/dotenv/releases)

 **`dotenv`** is a small command-line utility that allows you to **inject environment variables from `.env` files into a command's environment before running it.** By default it reads `.env` from the current directory unless `--file` is specified.

-It also supports a "strict" mode that only includes variables from the `.env` file without leaking potentially private environment variables, plus a few common whitelist of essential environment variables, like `PATH`, `HOME` or even `SHLVL`.
+It also supports a "strict" mode that only includes variables from the `.env` file without including any other environment variable from your machine except those often required for commands to operate, like `$PATH`, `$HOME` or even `$SHLVL`.
+Super useful to allow commands to run without leaking sensitive environment variables to them.

 ```bash
 $ cat .env